 Taking a practice or Preliminary Standardized Admissions Test (PSAT) will prepare you for the real thing and is required for National Merit Scholar consideration.
 And while SAT/ACT test scores are not necessary for admission to the University of Arizona, they can help.
 Standardized admissions tests can reveal your academic strengths and weaknesses, aid in course selection, and support your application for scholarships and special programs.
 Want to take your test prep to the next level?
-Arizona's THINK TANK offers a self-paced online course you can take now, so you can learn what to study and how to do your very best come test time.
+Arizona's Think Tank offers a self-paced online course you can take now, so you can learn what to study and how to do your very best come test time.

 Have you thought about how you'll pay for college?
 Do you know that most students attending the University of Arizona rely on some type of financial aid?
-It’s never too early to explore aid options, including loans, scholarships, and work-study, to see which you qualify for and which might work best for you.
-Now is also a good time to familiarize yourself with the Free Application for Federal Student Aid or FASFA – which is required to receive most types of financial aid.
-Deadlines for FASFA and scholarships can seem to come up fast, but if you do a little research and prepare ahead of time, you'll be ready.
+It’s never too early to explore aid options, including loans, scholarships, and work-study, to see which you qualify for, and which might work best for you.
+Now is also a good time to familiarize yourself with the Free Application for Federal Student Aid or FAFSA – which is required to receive most types of financial aid.
+Deadlines for FAFSA and scholarships can seem to come up fast, but if you do a little research and prepare ahead of time, you'll be ready.

 Taking a tour is a great way to get to know the college you’ll be attending soon.
 A first-hand experience is hard to beat when it comes to getting a feel for a campus and the surrounding area.
 You can get to know the University of Arizona and Tucson better by joining us for a virtual or an in-person visit.
 Check out our Arizona Experience or Wildcat Snapshot events designed specifically for current juniors or seniors in high school.
 And remember to pack your flip-flops because we get the sunshine—more than 350 days a year on average!